pkar70/MyLibs/Nuget-Extensions/README.md

 # for String

+    String.MacStringToULong() As ULong
+    String.DePascal() As String
+    String.StartsWithOrdinal(value As String) As Boolean
+    String.EndsWithOrdinal(value As String) As Boolean
+    String.IndexOfOrdinal(value As String) As Integer
+    String.TrimBefore(startString As String) As String
+    String.TrimAfter(endString As String) As String
+    String.TrimBeforeLast(startString As String) As String
-    Function MacStringToULong(ByVal MACstring As String) As ULong Function DePascal(ByVal input As String)
+    String.TrimAfterLast(endString As String) As String
-    Function StartsWithOrdinal(ByVal baseString As String, value As String) As Boolean Function EndsWithOrdinal(ByVal baseString As String, value As String) As Boolean Function IndexOfOrdinal(ByVal baseString As String, value As String) As Integer Function TrimBefore(ByVal baseString As String, startString As String) As String Function TrimAfter(ByVal baseString As String, endString As String) As String Function TrimBeforeLast(ByVal baseString As String, startString As String) As String Function TrimAfterLast(ByVal baseString As String, endString As String) As String Function SubstringBetweenInclusive(ByVal baseString As String, startString As String, endString As String) As String Function SubstringBetweenExclusive(ByVal baseString As String, startString As String, endString As String) As String Function RemoveBetween(ByVal baseString As String, sStart As String, sEnd As String) As String Function Depolit(ByVal basestring As String) As String Function ToValidPath(ByVal basestring As String, Optional useDepolit As Boolean = True, Optional invalidCharPlaceholder As String = "") As String
+    String.SubstringBetweenInclusive(startString As String, endString As String) As String String.SubstringBetweenExclusive(startString As String, endString As String) As String String.RemoveBetween(sStart As String, sEnd As String) As String String.Depolit() As String
+    String.ToValidPath(Optional useDepolit As Boolean = True, Optional invalidCharPlaceholder As String = "") As String

 # for Integer

-    Function ToStringWithSpaces(ByVal value As Integer) As String Function ToSIstring(ByVal value As Integer) As String Function ToStringDHMS(ByVal iSecs As Integer) As String
+    Integer.ToStringWithSpaces() As String
+    Integer.ToSIstring() As String
+    Integer.ToStringDHMS() As String

 # for Long

+    Long.FileLen2string() As String
+    Long.ToStringWithSpaces() As String
+    Long.ToSIstring() As String
+    Long.ToStringDHMS() As String
-    Function FileLen2string(ByVal iBytes As Long) As String Function ToStringWithSpaces(ByVal iLong As Long) As String Function ToSIstring(ByVal value As Long) As String Function ToStringDHMS(ByVal seconds As Long) As String Function ToSIstringWithPrefix(ByVal value As Long, unitSymbol As String, Optional fullPrefix As Boolean = False, Optional binary As Boolean = False) As String
+    Long.ToSIstringWithPrefix(unitSymbol As String, Optional fullPrefix As Boolean = False, Optional binary As Boolean = False) As String

 # for Ulong

-    Function ToHexBytesString(ByVal value As ULong) As String
+    ULong.ToHexBytesString() As String

 # for dates

-    Function ToModifiedJulianDay(ByVal data As Date) As Double Function ToJulianDay(ByVal data As Date) As Integer Function ToStringDHMS(ByVal czas As TimeSpan) As Integer
+    Date.ToJulianDay() As Integer
+    Date.ToModifiedJulianDay() As Double
+    TimeSpan.ToStringDHMS() As Integer
+    Date.TwoLetterWeekDayPL() As String
+    Date.ToExifString() As String

 # other
-    Function Between(Of T)(ByVal value As T, minVal As T, maxVal As T) As T Function ToDebugString(ByVal aArr As Byte(), iSpaces As Integer) As String Async Function IsSameStreamContent(ByVal oStream1 As Stream, oStream2 As Stream) As Task(Of Boolean)
+    Function Between(Of T)(ByVal value As T, minVal As T, maxVal As T) As T Byte().ToDebugString(iSpaces As Integer) As String
+    Stream.IsSameStreamContent(oStream2 As Stream) As Task(Of Boolean)